 Addition or improvement of plan options

-If a new Plan option is added or if benefits under an existing option are significantly improved during a plan year, you may be able to cancel your current election in order to make an election for coverage under the new or improved option.
+If a new Retiree Medical Plan option is added or if benefits under an existing option are significantly improved during a plan year, you may be able to cancel your current election in order to make an election for coverage under the new or improved option.

 Loss of option

-If a service area under the plan is discontinued, you will be able to elect either to receive coverage under another Plan option providing similar coverage or to drop medical coverage altogether if no similar option is available.
-For example, if an option is discontinued, you may elect another option that has service in your area or you may elect to participate in the POS II option.
+If a service area under the plan is discontinued, you will be able to elect either to receive coverage under another plan option providing similar coverage or to drop medical coverage altogether if no similar option is available.
+For example, if an option is discontinued, you may elect another option that has service in your area or you may elect to participate in the POS II options.
 You may also discontinue medical coverage altogether.

 If a covered family member lives away from home

-If you become eligible for Medicare
+If you or your covered spouse become eligible for Medicare

 If you die